Open

 information about any workplace health and safety plan covering the operation that is required.

-you can access the area to sample the soil pH.
+you can access the area.

 establish legal right with commercial agreements between different entities: